evant/android-retrolambda-lombok/README.md

 ```

 ## Limitations
 - Currently you must run gradle with java 8.
-This may or may not be fixed in the future depending on if I can get lombok to compiler with a lower java version.
+This may or may not be fixed in the future depending on if I can get lombok to compile with a lower java version.